-v to recognize and provide pediatric first aid treatment dical, and environmental emergencies.
-The benefits of a safety-oriented home and workplace monstrate the removal of contaminated personal uipment.
-The pediatric First Aid Procedure.
-The nonstrate how to control severe external bleeding.
-The nonstrate how to use an epinephrine autoinjector.
-Optional, except when required by an employer, tecupational licensing agency or when challenging the ediatric First Aid, All Ages CPR AED: 70% ediatric First Aid, Child, and Infant CPR AED: 70% SI exams are valid, appropriately matched to content, and consistent with established item writing standards. ecupational licensing agency or when challenging the ediatric First Aid, All Ages CPR AED: 70% ediatric First Aid, Child, and Infant CPR AED: 70% SI exams are valid, appropriately matched to content, ediatric First Aid, All Ages CPR AED: 70% ediatric First Aid, Child, and Infant CPR AED: 70% SI exams are valid, appropriately matched to content, ediatric First Aid, All Ages CPR AED: 70% ediatric First Aid, Child, and Infant CPR AED: 70% SI exams are valid, appropriately matched to content, ediatric First Aid, All Ages CPR AED: 70% ediatric First Aid, Child, and Infant CPR AED: 70% SI exams are valid, appropriately matched to content, ediatric First Aid, All Ages CPR AED: 70% ediatric First Aid, Child, and Infant CPR AED: 70% SI exams are valid, appropriately matched to content, ediatric First Aid, Child, and Infant CPR AED: 70% SI exams are valid, appropriately matched to content, SI exams are valid, appropriately matched to content, ia consistent with established item writing standards. - ibjectively raising the passing score is improper as it ay result in a person who has an adequate level of nowledge competence failing the exam. aluation: Required. skill competency as indicated by the skill criteria on the formance Evaluation Sheets (by class type). ediatric First Aid, All Ages CPR AED i.
-Performance Evaluation One: Child - One- Provider CPR AED ii.
-Performance Evaluation Two: Infant - One- Provider CPR AED iii.
-Performance Evaluation Three: Adult - One- Provider CPR i.
-Performance Evaluation Four: Pediatric First Aid - Severe, Life-Threatening External Bleeding iv.
-Performance Evaluation Five: Pediatric First Aid - Severe Allergic Reaction - Severe Allergic Reaction ediatric First Aid, Child, and Infant CPR AED i.
-Performance Evaluation One: Child - Oneii.
-Performance Evaluation Two: Infant - One- Provider CPR AED ii.
-Performance Evaluation Four: Pediatric First Aid - Severe, Life-Threatening External Bleeding iii.
-Performance Evaluation Five: Pediatric First Aid - Severe Allergic Reaction Certification May not exceed 2 years from month of issue.
-Spaced practice every 3-6 Period months strongly recommended.
-Required Class A complete, accurate, and legible HSI Pediatric First Aid CPR AED Class Documentation Roster reflecting the actual class date(s) signed by the Authorized Instructor or electronically submitted through the Online Training & Information System (Otis).
-Notes 1.
-THIS PROGRAM IS APPROVED FOR TRAINING CHILD CARE PROVIDERS IN CONNECTICUT. a.
+- 17. Describe how to recognize and provide pediatric first aid treatment for injury, medical, and environmental emergencies. - 18.
+Recognize the benefits of a safety-oriented home and workplace culture. - 19.
+Correctly demonstrate the removal of contaminated personal protective equipment. - 20.
+Correctly demonstrate the Pediatric First Aid Procedure. - 21.
+Correctly demonstrate how to control severe external bleeding. - 22.
+Correctly demonstrate how to use an epinephrine autoinjector.

+Written Exam: Optional, except when required by an employer, regulatory, or occupational licensing agency or when challenging the course.

+- 1. Passing score. - a.
+Pediatric First Aid, All Ages CPR AED: 70% - b.
+Pediatric First Aid, Child, and Infant CPR AED: 70% - c.
+HSI exams are valid, appropriately matched to content, and consistent with established item writing standards.
+Subjectively raising the passing score is improper as it may result in a person who has an adequate level of knowledge competence failing the exam.

+- 1. Demonstrate skill competency as indicated by the skill criteria on the following Performance Evaluation Sheets (by class type). - a.
+Pediatric First Aid, All Ages CPR AED - i.
+Performance Evaluation One: Child One-Provider CPR AED - ii.
+Performance Evaluation Two: Infant One-Provider CPR AED - iii.
+Performance Evaluation Three: Adult One-Provider CPR - i.
+Performance Evaluation Four: Pediatric First Aid - Severe, Life-Threatening External Bleeding - iv.
+Performance Evaluation Five: Pediatric First Aid -Severe Allergic Reaction - b.
+Pediatric First Aid, Child, and Infant CPR AED - i.
+Performance Evaluation One: Child One-Provider CPR AED

+- ii.
+Performance Evaluation Two: Infant One-Provider CPR AED - ii.
+Performance Evaluation Four: Pediatric First Aid -Severe, Life-Threatening External Bleeding - iii.
+Performance Evaluation Five: Pediatric First Aid -Severe Allergic Reaction

+May not exceed 2 years from month of issue.
+Spaced practice every 3-6 months strongly recommended.

+Class A complete, accurate, and legible HSI Pediatric First Aid | CPR AED Class Roster reflecting the actual class date(s) signed by the Authorized Instructor or electronically submitted through the Online Training & Information System (Otis).

+1. THIS PROGRAM IS APPROVED FOR TRAINING CHILD CARE PROVIDERS IN CONNECTICUT.

+a.
 There are specific conditions of approval for teaching the Pediatric First Aid portion that apply to every HSI approved Training Center and authorized Instructor or IT.
 Log in to the Otis-supported Training Center Manager and Instructor Portal to access this information in the regulatory approval database.

-2. THIS PROGRAM IS APPROVED FOR TRAINING CHILD CARE PROVIDERS AND SCHOOL BUS DRIVERS IN CALIFORNIA. a.
+2. THIS PROGRAM IS APPROVED FOR TRAINING CHILD CARE PROVIDERS AND SCHOOL BUS DRIVERS IN CALIFORNIA.

+a.
 Do not teach this program to childcare providers in California until you and your training center are approved as an HSI affiliate program for EMSA.

 3. THIS PROGRAM IS NOT APPROVED BY CALIFORNIA EMSA FOR EPINEPHRINE AUTOINJECTOR TRAINING a.
-HSI's G2020 Pediatric First Aid CPR AED training programs were not designed to meet EMSA regulations for lay rescuer epinephrine auto-injector certification standards.
-California state law and regulations require additional training and state certification to obtain a prescription for an epinephrine auto- injector, administer it to a person experiencing anaphylaxis and receive civil liability protection.
+HSI's G2020 Pediatric First Aid | CPR AED training programs were not designed to meet EMSA regulations for lay rescuer epinephrine auto-injector certification standards.
+California state law and regulations require additional training and state certification to obtain a prescription for an epinephrine auto-injector, administer it to a person experiencing anaphylaxis and receive civil liability protection.
 HSI instructors in California should not conduct the skill practice for use of an epinephrine auto-injector in the G2020 programs.
 Additionally, the performance evaluation for use of an epinephrine autoinjector is waived for successful completion and certification of the G2020 training programs in California.
-If you wish to conduct EMSA approved epinephrine autoinjector training in California, you must purchase and use the ASHI Use and Administration of Epinephrine Auto-Injectors program which is EMSA approved until 9/30/2025.
+If you wish to conduct EMSA approved epinephrine auto-